-Daughter of Princess Anne and granddaughter of Queen Elizabeth II, Zara is an Olympic equestrian and is married to rugby player Mike Tindall.
+Daughter of Princess Anne and granddaughter of Queen Elizabeth II, Zara, an Olympic equestrian, married rugby player Mike Tindall.
 When he proposed in 2010, he presented her with a ring fit for royalty.
-The round center diamond is set above a split-shank band, with an extra dose of sparkle coming from channel-set diamonds.
+The round center diamond is set above a split-shank band with an extra dose of sparkle coming from channel-set diamonds.

 Princess Charlene of Monaco

 Married to Grace Kelly’s son, Prince Albert II, Princess Charlene is yet another royal Olympian with a spectacular engagement ring.
-Her ring is a break from many more traditional designs, featuring a three-carat pear-cut diamond that flatters the Princess’s long fingers.
+Her ring is a break from more traditional designs, featuring a three-carat, pear-cut diamond.
 Surrounding round diamonds enhance the center stone’s inherent sparkle.

 Princess Madeleine of Sweden

 The youngest child of King Carl XVI Gustaf and Queen Silvia of Sweden, Princess Madeleine married financier Christopher O’Neill in 2013.
 Her engagement ring features a large Asscher-cut stone in a minimalist setting, atop a simple pavé shank.
-She paired it with a matching delicate pavée band, which doesn’t compete with the Art Deco facets of the center stone.
+She paired it with a matching delicate pavé band, which complements the Art Deco facets of the center stone.

 Kate Middleton, Duchess of Cambridge

-Kate Middleton's engagement ring has a very special history as it is the same sapphire ring Prince William's father, Prince Charles proposed to Diana with.
-Gifting the ring to his future wife was Prince William's way of keeping his mother with him and Kate during their wedding excitement.
-And, because of its historical significance, the iconic sapphire ring is priceless.
+Kate Middleton's engagement ring has a very special history as it is the same sapphire ring Prince William's father, Prince Charles, used to propose to his mother, Diana.
+Gifting the ring to his future wife was Prince William's way of honoring his mother's memory.
+Because of its historical significance, the iconic sapphire ring is priceless.